semidoc/semidoc.github.io/_posts/2017-09-11-lagarde-catastrophe.md

 remains compressible when we add any letter in front of it, i.e
 $$|D(aw)| = o\left(\frac{|aw|}{\log |aw|}\right)$$.

-Theorem 2 also tell us that for the most compressible words, the variation can change from $$\Theta \left(|w|^{1/2}\right)$$ to
+Theorem 2 also tells us that for the most compressible words, the variation can change from $$\Theta \left(|w|^{1/2}\right)$$ to
 $$\Theta \left(|w|^{3/4}\right)$$.